-It is anticipated that the successful applicant will be in place during November 2021.
+It is anticipated that the successful applicant will be in place as soon as possible.

 Please submit a cover letter outlining suitability for the post and a CV (including details of experience and publications, and the names of two referees) via email to email@example.com.